erdilS/Port-Windows-11-Xiaomi-Pad-5/guide/English/1-partition-en.md

 ```

 ### Resize the partition table
-> So that the Windows partitions would fit
+> So that the Windows partitions can fit
 ```sh
 sgdisk --resize-table 64 /dev/block/sda
 ```